Regular colored graphs of positive degree: The core of a rooted colored graph

-\subsubsection{Melons and melonic graphs.}
+\subsection{Melons and melonic graphs}

-Let $\Delta$ denote the only rooted colored graph with $2$ vertices: it consists of a $(D+1)$-uple of parallel edges.
-In agreement with the initial discussion of this section, let us call \emph{melon} $\mathrm{op}(\Delta)$, the open colored graph associated to $\Delta$: it consists of 2 vertices connected by $D$ parallel edges, each carrying a half-edge.

-In the previous literature (see \emph{e.g.} \cite{color,lost}) the graphs that can be obtained from $\Delta$ by cutting edges and inserting melons are called melonic graphs.
-We give an alternative inductive definition of \emph{melonic graphs} and \emph{prime melonic graphs} as follows (see Fig.~\ref{fig:melons}): \begin{itemize} \item A rooted colored graph is a melonic graph if all the closed components of the cut-set of its root edge are prime melonic graphs.
-An open colored graph $G$ is melonic if $\mathrm{cl}(G)$ is. \item A rooted colored graph with root edge $r=\{x,y\}$ is a prime melonic graph if all the non-trivial open components obtained by cutting the edges incident to $x$ and $y$ into half-edges are melonic graphs. \end{itemize}
+An important ingredient in our approach are the open \emph{melonic graphs}, defined inductively (see Fig.~\ref{fig:melons}) below.

+\begin{definition} An open colored graph $\mathbb{M}$ with half-edges of color $c$ is a: \begin{itemize} \item \emph{melonic graph} if: \begin{itemize} \item either it is trivial, that is $\mathbb{M} = \mathbb{E}^c= \mathrm{op}(R^c)$, \item or all the open components of the cut-set of the root edge of $\mathrm{cl}(\mathbb{M} )$ are \emph{prime melonic graphs}. \end{itemize} \item \emph{a prime melonic graph} if it is non trivial and by cutting \emph{all} the edges incident to the vertices $v_{\circ}$ and $v_{\bullet}$ of $\mathbb{M}$ which carry the external half-edges of $\mathbb{M}$ into pairs of half-edges and subsequently deleting $v_{\circ}$, $v_{\bullet}$ and all the half-edges attached to them one obtains $D$ (one for each $c'\neq c$) open \emph{melonic graphs}.
+Observe that if $v_{\circ}$ and $v_{\bullet}$ are connected by an edge in $\mathbb{M}$, then this edge is cut twice and this creates a trivial melonic graph. \end{itemize}

+A colored graph $G$ is \emph{melonic} if $\mathrm{op}(G)$ is an open melonic graph.
+In particular a ring graph $R^c$ is melonic. \end{definition}

-Although we do not need it, we now recall the (known) consistence of this definition with the previous one.
-Let us define a \emph{proper sub-melon} $m$ of a rooted colored graph $G$ as an open subgraph of $G$ which is a melon and such that the root of $G$ is not one of the parallel edges of $m$.
-Let $G\setminus m$ denote the rooted colored graph obtained by the \emph{removal} of a proper sub-melon $m$ in the rooted colored graph $G$, \emph{i.e.} by removing $m$ and gluing together the two resulting unmatched half-edges to reform an edge.
-Conversely let $G[e\leftarrow m]$ denote the rooted colored graph obtained by the \emph{insertion} of a melon $m$ at a non-root edge $e$ of the rooted colored graph $G$, \emph{i.e.} by cutting $e$ into two half-edges and gluing these half-edges to those of $m$ in the unique way that makes the result bipartite.
-The insertion at the root edge can be performed in two different ways depending on which half of the root of $G$ is taken as root after the insertion.
+In the previous literature (see \eg \cite{color,lost}) melonic graphs have been defined as the graphs that can be obtained from some ring graph $R^c$ by cutting edges and inserting recursively melons $\mathbb{O}^{c'}$.
+Let us now recall the (known) consistence of this definition with ours.
+Let $G[e^c\leftarrow \mathbb{O}^{c } ]$ denote the rooted colored graph obtained by the \emph{insertion} of a melon $\mathbb{O}^{c }$ at a non-root edge $e^c$ (of color $c$) of $G$, \ie by cutting $e^c$ into two half-edges and gluing these half-edges to those of $\mathbb{O}^{c }$ in the unique way that makes the result bipartite.
+The insertion at the root edge $r(G)=\{ v_{\circ},v_{\bullet} \}$ of $G$ can be performed in two ways: either such that the root of $G[r(G)\leftarrow \mathbb{O}^{c }]$ is hooked to the white vertex $v_{\circ}$ or such that the new root edge is hooked to the black vertex $v_{\bullet}$.